digitalsleuth/sift-remnux/README.md

 ## Change to the directory
 cd sift-remnux

+## Customize the docker-compose file
+The docker-compose.yaml file contains everything you need to get started, so editing is not necessary.
+However, you can customise anything there including hostname, ipv4 address, and volume mappings.

 ## Run the docker-compose
 docker-compose up -d
 ```

-I reccomend using SSH using the MOBAXTERM or another SSH client that supports X11 forwarding.
+Using ssh via MobaXterm or PuTTY (or any SSH client that supports X11 forwarding) is recommend for GUI functionality.

-This will provide GUI functionality from within the docker.